git-town/git-town/website/src/introduction.md

 repetitive and therefore almost nobody uses Git correctly.

 That's not a design flaw of Git.
-Git is not a version control system, it's an intentionally generic framework for creating many different types of custom version control workflows.
+Git is not a version control system, it's an intentionally generic framework for creating many different types of version control workflows.

-Git Town is such a version control workflow using Git.
-It supports the way most teams work: many people contributing to a centralized code repository.
-Git Town lets you use Git the way you do right now, and provides additional Git commands to create a variety of branch types, keep them in sync with each other, and ship them.
+Git Town is automation for the most commonly used version control workflow: contributing to a centralized code repository.
+Git Town lets you use Git the way you do right now and provides additional Git commands to create a variety of branch types, keep them in sync with each other, and ship them.

 <br>
 <p align="center">